c0deLab/URBAN5/README.md

 `-t` <Number>

-Number of minutes for timeout and return to sleep mode/demo in app.
+Number of minutes for timeout to return to sleep mode/demo in app.

 ### Troubleshooting:
 -Make sure Python 3 is installed

--In an emergency, you can skip the rebuild with '-b False' (but you are stuck with the last build)

--If you need to rebuild (ie. you made a change to the source code or flags), make sure npm is installed.

--Try changing the port number with something like '-p 8001' in case the port was in use (or run 'lsof -i:$PORT' and then 'kill $pid' to kill the process if you want to free the port).
+-Try changing the port number with something like '-p 8001' in case the port was in use.

--Check the source code in run.py to see what is broken.

-## Local Setup
+## Local Setup For Development
 To setup the code for local editing, download the source code:

 *[git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)*